 This winter I have been loving them on smashed avo, and I love rye bread toast.

 They have to be free-range and fresh.
-Anyway you look at it, they are just so much better.
-The eggs I used here are from my aunt and uncles farm Groote Vallei in Tulbach.
-(PS they have beautiful cottages on the farm if you are ever looking for a cozy place to stay when exploring the area).
+Any way you look at it, they are just so much better.
+The eggs I used here are from my aunt and uncles farm in Tulbagh.

 Thyme and eggs are a perfect partner and I sprinkle a few leaves over my eggs.
 I use dried if I don’t have fresh and enjoy dill with them too.